Making a financial agreement legally binding

-Some people reach agreement on their own without professional help, it is always worth discussing your decisions with a solicitor who will be able to give you advice so you are able to make an informed choice.
+Some people reach agreement about financial arrangements on their own without professional help, it is always worth discussing your decisions with a solicitor who will be able to give you advice so you are able to make an informed choice.
 To find out more about legal contacts go to our Legal contacts page.